-Perhaps the beneficiaries, who were children when the policy began, are now adults without need for the policy’s death benefit.
+Perhaps the beneficiaries were children when the policy was issued and are now adults who no longer need the policy’s death benefit.
 Or maybe the business has been sold, and the life insurance policy is no longer needed.

 Consider your life insurance policy – are your financial needs the same now as when you initially purchased it?
 If not, does it make sense for you to continue paying for the policy, or could you benefit more from selling it for a large cash payout?

-If you decide your universal life insurance policy no longer serves its intended purposes, or is too expensive to maintain, you should see if you qualify for a life settlement.
+If you decide your universal life insurance policy no longer serves its intended purposes or is too expensive to maintain, see if you qualify for a life settlement.

 Universal life insurance policies can be a sound financial tool, but make sure you understand your options when it comes to withdrawing cash or taking a loan from your policy.
 And if your universal life policy no longer serves its intended purpose, or is too expensive to afford any longer, consider if it makes sense to sell it for cash through a life settlement.

 To learn more about life settlements for universal life insurance policies, please contact us today.